biosafetylvl5/mEncoder/README.md

 # ![mEncoder](https://raw.githubusercontent.com/biosafetylvl5/mEncoder/master/mencoder.png)

 mEncoder is a module made for the ASM5601 magnetic encoder with a focas on price and ease of assembly.
-You can view the BOM here.
+You can view the BOM [here](https://github.com/biosafetylvl5/mEncoder/blob/master/mencoderPrices.ods).
 One board should cost 1.2156$ when made in quantity.
-(Exluding the ASM5601) <!-- TODO: add link here -->
+(Exluding the ASM5601)

 # Pictures
 ![mEncoder Front](https://raw.githubusercontent.com/biosafetylvl5/mEncoder/master/mencoder_board.png)